• Skip to primary navigation

 You can leave your potatoes unpeeled if you prefer.

-Starchy potato water is used to thin out the mashed potatoes instead of milk.
+The starchy cooking water from potatoes is used to thin out the mashed potatoes instead of milk.
 This is because the recipe already calls for 1 cup of sour cream, which is a significant amount of dairy and fat, so any additional milk is unnecessary and may make the potatoes feel too heavy.

 Did you make this recipe?